JeopardyFDIBA/jeopardy/jeopardy-FE/README.md

 ## Run Locally

-Before you proceed to cloning the code local, make sure you have already installed:
+Before you proceed to cloning the code on your local machine, make sure you have already installed:

 * NodeJS LTS (The project was made using 18.4.2)
 * Git